 # Version Sets & Promotion

 Version sets define which agent, state machine, and model preferences a service uses.
-They enable safe iteration like Git branches while keeping production stable.
+They let you iterate safely, like Git branches, while keeping production stable.

 * Two special sets exist on every service:

-* `edge`: Always points to the latest agent and state machine with no model preferences.
-Locked from updates; cannot be deleted.
+* `edge`: always points to the latest agent and state machine with no model preferences.
+Locked from updates; can't be deleted.

-* `release`: The default version set used when clients don’t specify one.
-Cannot be deleted; can be updated to promote changes.
+* `release`: the default version set used when clients don't specify one.
+Can't be deleted, but can be updated to promote changes.

 {% hint style="warning" %}